Skip to main content

 Must-Try Dishes: Bluefin toro box (availability varies), Sushi box combo, Baked salmon roll

-What makes it special: Compact café turning out tidy, well-priced sushi boxes.
+What Makes it Special: Compact café turning out tidy, well-priced sushi boxes.

-$ Walnut Creek
+$ Walnut Creek Mediterranean, Middle Eastern

 Casual counter-service Mediterranean with shawarma, kefta, and platters at wallet-friendly prices.
 A straightforward pick for quick lunches and takeout near the Bonanza corridor.